 Help planning your search?
 Try our search strategy learning activity to discover how to prepare your search.
-Download our search planner or have a look at our search planner mindmap to get you started.
+Download our search planner or have a look at our search planner mindmap to get you thinking about your search.

 A-Z list of e-resources: An A-Z listing of all our databases and other e-resources available to University of Southampton users (e-journals and e-books are not included).

 These databases specialise in covering the published literature (journal articles, conference papers, thesis, reports, books etc.) of topics related to ocean or earth science.
 Use the descriptions to help you find the database(s) that look at the literature for the subject area that is of interest to you.

 This learning activity will help you to understand how to prepare an effective search of a database.